published on 04 April 2014

 Religious Artefacts & Other Uses

 The value and beauty of solid gold made it an ideal material for particularly important political and religious objects such as crowns, sceptres, symbolic statues, libation vessels and votive offerings.
 Gold items were sometimes buried with the dead as a symbol of the deceased’s status and the conspicuous (and non-profitable) consumption of such a rare and valuable material must surely have been designed to impress.
 Perhaps the most famous example is the so-called mask of Agamemnon found at Mycenae.
-In the Inca civilization gold was considered the sweat of the sun god Inti and so was used to manufacture all manner of objects of religious significance, especially masks and sun disks.
+In the Inca civilization of Peru gold was considered the sweat of the sun god Inti and so was used to manufacture all manner of objects of religious significance, especially masks and sun disks.
+In ancient Colombia gold was similarly revered for its lustre and association with the sun and in powdered form was used to cover the body of the future king in a lavish coronation ceremony which gave rise to the legend of El Dorado.

 Gold, with its malleability and incorruptibility, has also been used in dental work for over 3000 years.
 The Etruscans in the 7th century BCE used gold wire to fix in place substitute animal teeth.
 As thread, gold was also woven into fabrics.
 Gold has also been used in medicine, for example, Pliny in the 1st century BCE suggests gold should be applied to wounds as a defence to ‘magic potions’.